Notification App

 - Language: Choose from English, Hungarian, or Swedish

-- Location Filter: Filter notifications by specific locations
+- Location Filter: Filter notifications by specific locations (only receive notifications for selected locations)

-- Keyword Filter: Filter notifications by custom keywords
+- Keyword Filter: Filter notifications by custom keywords (only receive notifications containing specified keywords)

-- Push Notifications: Enable/disable web push notifications
+- Push Notifications: Enable/disable web push notifications (respects user opt-out preferences)

 Blog API Authentication: